svmikurov/number_converter/README.md

-# Converting an integer to text in words
+# Converting an integer to a string in words

+In any case and any gender.

 ### Example
 ```